deriksson/Dendrogram/README.md

 # Dendrogram: Create a Family Tree Using the Java Persistence API
 This Java application generates a graphical representation of a family tree, based on genealogical data stored in a relational database.
-The program outputs a DOT graph description language script, that may be used to create an image file.
+The program outputs a DOT graph description language script, which may be used to create an image file.

 ## Installation